- Dale Ludwig Presentations

 - It’s not you; it’s the room.
 Even though amplifying your voice may not feel necessary for the size of the group you’re talking to, you may need to do so because of the room’s acoustics.
 Your best mike option is a lavalier.
 They are easy to wear and use.

 - It’s about their comfort, not yours.
-I’ve never met anyone who likes using a microphone, but by doing so, you often do your audience a big favor.
+I’ve never met anyone who likes using a microphone, but by doing so, you are often doing your audience a big favor.

 Using a difficult room is never very comfortable for presenters.
 But the ideas here will make things easier and better for you and your listeners, which should always be your goal.